Huangshan Maofeng

 As with all other high grade green teas, harvesting only takes place once a year, in spring.
 It consists of picking, sorting and withering.

-in the morning is made in the afternoon.
-Tea picked in the afternoon is
+Authentic teas are handpicked and made in the same day.
+Tea picked in the morning is made in the afternoon.
+Tea picked in the afternoon is made at night.

 Initial roasting is known as Shaqing.
 Wok temperature starts at 150 degree Celsius and is then reduced.
 Using their bare hands, the tea makers stir-fry the tea leaves, making about 60 hand movements every minute.

 This is the most critical stage of the entire tea-making process.
-A
+A well roasted tea has to be uniform, and neither raw nor burnt.

 The initial roasting kills the tea enzymes and halts the oxidation process.
 The next task is to "roll" the leaves into the required shape.
 Again, bare hands and a hot wok are called for.